yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 **Key Improvements**

-1. LoRA + Lightweight Decoder + non-linear Projection to Guide the Student in the Hidden State -> similar WER + Low Inference Latency on-device
+1. LoRA + Lightweight Decoder + non-linear Projection to Guide the Student in the Hidden State -> similar WER with `low inference Latency`

 <br>